maddybruster/maddybruster/README.md

-Maddy Bruster is a graphic designer, front-end developer, and writer living and working in Brooklyn.
+Maddy Bruster is a graphic designer and web developer.
 Portfolio and CV available upon request.
 **maddy dot bruster at gmail dot com**